alex-ball/rdaslides/README.md

 Data Alliance (RDA) presentations, or an accompanying transcript, or both.
 It is based on the [beamerswitch] class.

-Internally, rdaslides uses one of two presentation themes, called 'RDA' and 'RDA2016' respectively, which can be used independently within beamer.
+Internally, rdaslides uses one of three presentation themes, called ‘RDA’, ‘RDA2016’ and ‘RDA2020’ respectively, which can be used independently within beamer.

 Installation
 ------------